ArthurSonzogni/chromiumos-platform2/flex_hwis/README.md

     and store it at `/var/lib/flex_hwis_tool/uuid`.
 If the UUID was just generated, the client will interact with the server by POST request.
     If the UUID already exists, then it will be a PUT request.

+## Disk metrics

+The `flex_disk_metrics` directory contains a tool for sending metrics about the disk partition layout.
+Normal ChromeOS boards have a fixed disk layout for the lifetime of the board, but ChromeOS Flex has long-lived installations and occasionally migrates the disk layout during the update process.

+The `flex_disk_metrics` tool runs once per boot via an upstart task.
+You can run `flex_disk_metrics` directly to see it in action (or `start flex_disk_metrics` to run it in minijail via upstart).

+The partition metrics can be checked locally by navigating to `chrome://histograms`.
+The current set of metrics:
+* `Platform.FlexPartitionSize.EFI-SYSTEM`
+* `Platform.FlexPartitionSize.KERN-A`
+* `Platform.FlexPartitionSize.KERN-B`
+* `Platform.FlexPartitionSize.ROOT-A`
+* `Platform.FlexPartitionSize.ROOT-B`

+These are sparse metrics, meaning the exact value is reported rather than a bucket spanning a range of values.